panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 `counterAtom` is the atom that holds the counter state.

 But the atom alone doesn't help much.
-To read and update the atom's state `jotai` provides a special hook `useAtom()`:
+To read and update the atom's state `Jotai` provides a special hook `useAtom()`:

 ```jsx{3,6}
 import { atom, useAtom } from 'jotai';